Teaching Kids How to Be Grateful Through Activities

 Gratitude Can Help Individuals Who Have Experienced Trauma

-Not only has research shown that expressing gratitude reduces stress, but doing so may also play a major role in overcoming trauma.
+Expressing gratitude reduces stress, it may also play a major role in overcoming trauma.
 A study published in 2003 found that gratitude was a major contributor to resilience following the terrorist attacks on September 11.
 Additionally, a 2006 study found that Vietnam War Veterans with higher levels of gratitude experienced lower rates of Post-Traumatic Stress Disorder (PTSD).
 Overall, recognizing the things you do have to be thankful for, even during the worst times of your life, can serve as a protective factor that fosters resilience.

 Gratitude Improves Psychological Health